YihuanDong/Conflict/README.md

-# Conflict
+# Connonflict
-Try to create a new conflict.
+Try tnon non bla bla reate a new conflict.